Q: I received a phone call or a letter in the mail about unclaimed funds. Is this real?

 A: This depends on where the money is being held and how much time has already elapsed.
 In many cases the Snow Creek Group will try to locate the claimant when the claim is still new.
 This gives us the maximum amount of time to help you make the claim successful.
 In other cases, the claim may be just days from expiration.
 In either case, it is wise to pursue the claim as soon as possible.
 In many instances the agencies holding the assets have many requirements that need to be met before the money is released.
 Unfortunately, they typically do not move quickly so it is best to start the process ASAP.

-Q: Why do I need Snow Creek Funding to help me, why don't I get the claim myself?
+Q: Why do I need The Snow Creek Group to help me, why don't I get the claim myself?

 (Back to Top)